remosasso/PSDRL/README.md

 ```
 python src/main.py --config="src/config.yaml" --env="Pong"
 ```
-You can set a fixed seed with an addition parameter, e.g. `--seed 42`.
+You can set a fixed seed with an additional parameter, e.g. `--seed 42`.

 Training can be monitored with Tensorboard.
 ```